[amazon_auto_links id="280537"]

 - Adopting or raising children together

-As California doesn’t recognize common law marriage yet, it is necessary to inform cohabiting couples about their rights.
-Couples who shift from other states under common law marriage don’t know much about their rights.
+As California doesnโt recognize common law marriage yet, informing cohabiting couples about their rights is necessary.
+Couples who shift from other states under common law marriage donโt know much about their rights.

-Once the unmarried couple shifts to California, they are recognized as married legally.
+Once the unmarried couple moves to California, they are legally recognized as married.
 Unmarried couples are given the rights of married couples like two peas in a pod.
-If they are getting divorced, then they will have some rights that they have to follow.
+If they get divorced, they will have some rights to follow.
 One partner will get custody of their children, child support, an allowance, property division, financial support, etc.

-6. Is Common Law Same as Domestic Partnerships?
+6. Is Common-Law Marriage the Same as Domestic Partnerships?

 California has given unmarried couples the chance to have the same privileges as married ones.
 They introduced domestic partnerships to provide rights to cohabiting couples.
-In this law, couples get the law, which is usually given to married people.
-The unmarried couple usually gets the advantage of the health insurance coverage and benefits of a partner.
+In this law, couples get the law, usually given to married people.
+The unmarried couple usually gets the advantage of a partnerโs health insurance coverage and benefits.

-A domestic partnership doesn’t force you to marry.
+A domestic partnership doesnโt force you to marry.
 It is the best concept to apply if you and your partner want to stay as a cohabiting couple.
 You just need to register yourself.
-You won’t get all the married laws, but you will receive marital rights.
+You wonโt get all the married laws but will receive marital rights.
 Rights are:

 - Joint taxes in California